caseyd03/HousingAssignment/README.md

 Next, create the variables `greaterThan3Children` and `disabledOrVeteran` and use filters to create copies of the dataset containing only those with less than 3 children and those who qualify as `disabled` or `veteran`, respectively.

-Examine the length of these arrays in comparison to the original 25-element dataset.
-How much smaller is it now?
-Do you think these filters are helpful for
+Examine the length of these arrays in comparison to the original 100-element dataset.
+How much smaller are they?

+### Part 2

+One of the key issues surrounding housing allocation is deciding how the resources are distributed.
+When considering many factors, and dealing with large amounts of people, it can be hard to look at each situation individually.
+We can use our computer science skills to make more efficient decisions.

+You are now provided with a resource constraint.
+Out of the `100` people whose information is provided in the dataset, only `20` can be provided housing.

+First, reflect and write down what data you consider most important for deciding who gets housing.

+Next, using your knowledge on filters and modifying arrays.